data-and-design/data-and-design.github.io/classes/4871/index.md

 ### What We'll Cover
 - Different ways of understanding disability (social model, medical model, political/relational model) and why it matters for design
 - How past design practices have excluded or harmed disabled people
+- How existing technologies reflect ableist ideas about normalcy, universality, or productivity
 - Co-designing with disabled communities (not just for them)
-- How disability intersects with race, class, gender, and age in tech design
 - Questions of representation, power, and agency in accessibility work

 ### What You'll Learn to Do